jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

 Here you can see configuration for two deployments and two services.
 The first deployment `name-deployment` has two replicas which means it will have two pods running.
 We also specify the Docker image name and the container ports we would like to map outside the container `9080`.
 This deployment contains a simple Java Microservice that displays a brief greeting and the name of the container it runs in.

 The second deployment `ping-deployment` does not specify any replicas as we only require one pod for this tutorial.
 This deployment pings the Kubernetes service that encapsulates the pod running the name microservice.
 This demonstrates how communication can be established between pods in your cluster.
-Both deployments use the Open Liberty Java application server to run the Java microservices.

 For each deployment, you can find information relating to the readiness probe, provided by Kubernetes, underneath the ‘readinessProbe’ attribute.
 We have specified a delay of 15 seconds that will give the deployment time to start up.
 The polling period is set to 5 seconds so it will check the pods health every 5 seconds and if it gets one bad request it will mark that pod as unhealthy.